Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Quantinuum are hiring a research software engineer to work on compilation of fault-tolerant quantum software for the next generation of quantum computers.

-If you are excited by the possibilities of quantum computing and you want to turn those possibilities into realities, then this might be the job for you!
+If you are excited by possibilities of quantum computing, and you want to turn those possibilities into realities, then this might be the job for you!

 Need to have:

-• Experience programming, ideally in Python, Rust, or C++, and be willing to learn new programming languages.
+• Have experience programming in Python, Rust, or C++, and be willing to learn new programming languages.

-• Independent worker capable of understanding technical and advanced research material and transferring new ideas into code.
+• Be an independent worker capable of understanding technical and advanced research material and transferring new ideas into code.

-• Able to present and discuss new research ideas in a collaborative environment.
+• Be able to present and discuss new research ideas in a collaborative environment.

 Nice to have:

-• Experience with modern compilers and intermediate representations, such as LLVM or MLIR.
+• Experience of modern compilers and intermediate representations, such LLVM or MLIR.

-• Experience in software development in a team environment, using version control, issue trackers, and similar tools.
+• Experience of software development in a team environment, using version control, issue trackers, and similar tool.

 What is in it for you?